lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ apt-get install nodejs

 The nodejs package contains both nodejs and npm.
-Updating npm to latest:
+In order for some npm packages to work:

 - $ apt-get install build-essential